 Re: Hopeful to Restart Nursing After Surgery

 "Your story has helped me gain the courage to start nursing again.
-I had a very large abscess that was drained by the surgeon.
+I had a massive abscess that the surgeon drained.
 Although she was aware that I was nursing, the incision was made close to my nipple & I was told I had to stop nursing.
 It's been three weeks, I'm still having my wound packed daily, and I stopped nursing.

 I regret that I didn't ask more questions as to why I had to stop nursing.
 I wish that I had fought more and insisted on being able to nurse by having an incision away from the nipple.
-I am going to try to get my supply back up and try to nurse on the unaffected side until the other side heals.
+I will try to get my supply back up and nurse on the unaffected side until the other side heals.
 Thank you for sharing & giving me hope."